timescale/docs/cloud/scaling-a-service.md

 <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/tsc-resources-unchanged.png" alt="View Timescale Cloud service resource information"/>

 ## Modify service resources
-Once you have navigated to the current Service resources, it's easy to modify either the compute (CPU/Memory) or disk size.
-As you modify either setting, notice that the current and new hourly charges are displayed in real-time so that it's easy to verify how these changes will impact your costs.
+When you have navigated to the current Service resources, you can modify either the compute (CPU/Memory) or disk size.
+When you change these settings, the current and new hourly charges are displayed immediately so that you can verify how the changes impact your costs.

-As noted above, changes to disk size will not cause any downtime.
-However, the platform currently only supports _increasing_ disk size (not decreasing it), and you can increase disk size once every six (6) hours.
+Changes to disk size do not cause any downtime.
+However, the platform currently only supports _increasing_ disk size (not decreasing it), and you can increase disk size once every six hours.

 When you're satisfied with the changes, click `Apply` (storage resizes only) or `Apply and Restart` (when modifying compute resources).